nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ![]({{file name='university-nuxeo-studio-concepts.png' page='nxdoc/university'}} ?w=450,border=true)
 {{/callout}}

+**Nuxeo Studio is a graphical configuration tool**.
+It enables you to configure and design everything that builds your business logic (document types, views, forms and workflows) without writing code or XML configuration.
+Thus, you can focus on your business logic and users needs, instead of time-consuming development issues.<br>

-Nuxeo Studio not only facilitates the configuration, it also makes the deployment of your applications easier.
-As part of the Nuxeo Online Services, Nuxeo Studio is a part of the development cycle and tool offer.
-Configurations can be deployed in a click, without even restarting the server.
+**Nuxeo Studio makes the deployment of your applications easier**.
+Configurations can be deployed in a click, without even restarting your server.
 Technically, Studio generates a single JAR file that holds all your configurations.

 ![](https://www.lucidchart.com/publicSegments/view/54c64fa0-9150-4b14-b7e0-572f0a009cea/image.png ?w=600,border=true)

-Finally, Nuxeo Studio makes it easier to upgrade your Nuxeo-based applications, as Nuxeo Studio guarantees forward compatibility with the next release of Nuxeo Platform.
+**Nuxeo Studio enables you to upgrade your Nuxeo-based applications easily** as we guarantee forward compatibility of your configurations with the future versions of Nuxeo Platform.
+Thanks to auto-migration tools, the step to new technologies is safe and transparent.
+Nuxeo Studio also runs consistency checks to handle errors before deployment, making your configurations safer.

-Nuxeo Studio is composed of two parts:
-- Studio Modeler, where you configure your content models and business workflows
-- Studio Designer, where you configure your forms and layouts designs for Web UI

-## Why Use Nuxeo Studio

-Because Nuxeo Studio is a graphical tool, you can define all your document types, views, forms and workflows without writing code or XML configuration.
-You can then focus on your business logic and your users needs, instead of spending time on development issues.

-Nuxeo Studio runs consistency checks to handle errors before deployment.
-This saves you time and makes your customizations safer.

-Nuxeo Studio facilitates upgrades by providing auto-migration tools.
-The step to new technologies is then safe and transparent.
-And your business application is forward compatible with the future versions of the Nuxeo Platform.

-Since you can quickly customize the platform and safely make it evolve, Nuxeo Studio lowers the maintenance cost of your business application and makes your application easy to scale.
+Since you can quickly configure the platform and safely make it evolve, Nuxeo Studio lowers the maintenance cost of your business applications and makes your applications easy to scale.

-## What Can Be Achieved with Nuxeo Studio
+## Making Nuxeo Platform your own

-Nuxeo Studio enables you to adapt the Nuxeo Platform and make it your own.
-Customizations can encompass superficial changes like graphical modifications to the creation of new business workflows.
+Nuxeo Studio enables you to adapt the Nuxeo Platform to your business application, from graphical configurations to the creation of new business workflows.

 Using Nuxeo Studio you can: